viveksg/DNILib/README.md

 DNILib
 ======

-This library allows to download and install (DNI) new version of android app in which it is uses this library
+This library allows to download and install (DNI) new version of android app, which uses this library